edavis/riverpy/README.txt

 riverpy is a River of News aggregator.
-It takes an OPML file containing an unlimited number of topics and associated RSS/Atom feeds and generates a river.js file representing the flow of information from those feeds.
+It takes an OPML file containing any number of topics and associated RSS/Atom feeds and generates a river.js file representing the flow of information from those feeds.
 Everything is then uploaded to Amazon S3 for the world to see.

 A demo river can be found here: http://river.davising.com/nyt/